 An organization’s data policy for privacy and protection of personally identifiable information should be developed and implemented.
 This policy should be communicated to all persons involved in the processing of personally identifiable information.
 Compliance with this policy and all relevant legislation and regulations concerning the protection of the privacy of people and the protection of personally identifiable information requires appropriate management structure and control.
 Often this is best achieved by the appointment of a person responsible, such as a privacy officer, who should provide guidance to managers, users and service providers on their individual responsibilities and the specific procedures that should be followed.
 Responsibility for handling personally identifiable information and ensuring awareness of the privacy principles should be dealt with in accordance with relevant legislation and regulations.
 Appropriate technical and organizational measures to protect personally identifiable information should be implemented.

 ISO/IEC 29100 provides a high-level framework for the protection of personally identifiable information within information and communication technology systems.
-A number of countries have introduced legislation placing controls on the collection, processing and transmission of personally identifiable information (generally information on living individuals who can be identified from that information).
+A number of countries have introduced legislation placing controls on the collection, processing and transmission of personally identifiable information (general information on living individuals who can be identified from that information).
 Depending on the respective national legislation, such controls may impose duties on those collecting, processing and disseminating personally identifiable information, and may also restrict the ability to transfer personally identifiable information to other countries.

 A.18.1.5 Regulation of cryptographic controls